Kamlesh-Chamoli/Test1/README.md

 # Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A three page report is created adn it was published in power bi services.

-Following inferences can be drawn from the dashboard;
+Following inferences can be drawn from the Report;

-### [1] Total Number of Customers = 129880

-   Number of satisfied Customers (Male) = 28159 (21.68 %)

-   Number of satisfied Customers (Female) = 28269 (21.76 %)

-   Number of neutral/unsatisfied customers (Male) = 35822 (27.58 %)

-   Number of neutral/unsatisfied customers (Female) = 37630 (28.97 %)

-           thus, higher number of customers are neutral/unsatisfied.
+### Page 1: Loan Default and overview
+### A)
+   Loan taken for purpose "Home"= 6545 Million
+   Loan taken for purpose "Business"= 6522 Million Loan taken for purpose "Education"= 6511 Million Loan taken for purpose "Auto"= 6501 Million
+   Loan taken for purpose "Other"= 6498 Million

 ### [2] Average Ratings